protesilaos/my-website/_poems/2024-01-04-hundred-magpies.md

 ---
-title: "The hundred magpies (my poem)"
+title: "Poem: The hundred magpies"
 excerpt: "Just read the poem.
 No further comment."
 ---